-You can make a complaint to the Office of the Press Ombudsman about any article that personally affects you and has been published within the last three months in a newspaper or magazine that is a member publication of the Press Council of Ireland, if you think that it breaches the Code of Practice for Newspapers and Magazines.
+You can make a complaint to the Office of the Press Ombudsman about any article that personally affects you and has been published within the last three months in a member publication of the Press Council of Ireland, if you think that it breaches the Code of Practice.
 Member publications include:

 You can also complain about the behaviour of a journalist if you feel that a journalist's behaviour involves a breach of the Code of Practice.